-(d) Unsatisfactory Rating
+(d) Needs Significant Improvement:

-Fails to meet performance requirements of the position.
+Employee fails to meet performance requirements of the position.
 Work performance is either deficient in one or more central areas necessary to perform the job or overall performance is inadequate.
+Has not accomplished previous corrective actions, if any.
+Employee shall be denied a merit increase, if up for one.
+Supervisor has informed employee of actions needed to correct deficiencies.
+Employee has been warned of possible disciplinary action.